Code-Institute-Submissions/oerbeyer-MS1/README.md

 ## Layout

-- Each page follows the same overall layout delimited by semantic elements: <header>, <main>, and <footer>.
+- Each page follows the same overall layout delimited by semantic elements: `<header>`, `<main>`, and `<footer>`.
 - The header and footer are sticky.
 This is intended so that the mobile user can navigate to content (header) and click to contact (footer) without needing to scroll.
 - The footer is slightly unconventional in that it consists of a single button that opens up a contact form modal.
 The footer floats infront of page content.
 - A media rule is used to make main margin-top responsive to the collapsable navbar menu contiained in the header.
 - Styling for the header uses Bootstrap classes only.
 - Styling for the footer uses Bootstrap classes and custom CSS rules.
-- The <main> element has padding added using custom CSS rules to accommodate the sticky (collapsable nav menu) header and sticky (floating) footer.
+- The `<main>` element has padding added using custom CSS rules to accommodate the sticky (collapsable nav menu) header and sticky (floating) footer.
 - The app is tested for viewport widths of 320px or more.

 ## Templates
 I make extensive use of the Bootstrap framework and templates.

 For layout I use the following components:
-  * Grid
+  - Grid
-  * Utilities
+  - Utilities

 For features I use the following template components:
-  * Buttons
+  - Buttons
-  * Card
+  - Card
-  * Carousel
+  - Carousel
-  * Form
-  * Modal
+  - Modal
-  * Navbar
+  - Navbar

 ## Customisation:

 I customsie functional features at the template level by modifying template components:
   - The Carousel is customised by adding controls, captions, crossfade transitions, use containers to control display width, and add anchor tags to create links to additional content pages.
-- The Cards component is customised by TODO
+  - The Cards component is customised by various styling classes from the Bootstrap framework.
   - The Navbar component is customised by using the main page heading instead of a button to toggle navigation, and centering nav items in the nav list.
-- The Form component is customised by TODO
-- The Modal component is customised by TODO
+  - The Modal component is customised by changing button configuration, making the phone number automatically dialable and adding a map from Googlemaps.

 I add, remmove and modify elements, classes, ids and associated attribute-value pairs using HTML and CSS to further cusomise features: